khamitov527/libranews/README.md

 # libra news

-A SwiftUI app that creates personalized audio news digests from selected sources and topics using NewsAPI and OpenAI TTS.
+Personalized audio news.
+A SwiftUI app that summarizes selected articles into 60-second audio clips and organizes them into custom playlists.

 ## Features

+- Firebase Authentication
-- Topic and source selection from NewsAPI providers
+- Fetching news from NewsAPI and filtering by topics
-- Text-to-speech news digest generation
+- Summarization of articles using OpenAI API
+- Creating audio clips using OpenAI TTS and ElevenLabs
 - Audio playback

 ## Requirements